-The strong position in more optimally selling the ad-spaces in the games, as well as more efficient user acquisition represent a significant competitive advantage for the company’s own games portfolio, for which generating money with ads as well as cost efficient user acquisition are most important success factors.
+The Company’s strong position allows it to optimally sell the ad-spaces in the games and also permits more efficient user acquisition representing a significant competitive advantage for the Company’s own games portfolio, where generating money with ads and optimizing cost efficient user acquisition are the most important success factors.

 OWN FIRST PARTY GAMES CONTENT

 MGI has its own games portfolio with more than 5,000 casual games and more than 10 premium games with a total of more than 100 million registered players.
-In addition, MGI’s SDK’s (Software Development Kit’s) are integrated into the apps of more than 5,000 publishers and reach up to 2 billion users.
+In addition, MGI’s SDK’s (Software Development Kits) are integrated into the apps of more than 5,000 publishers and reach up to two billion users.
 This makes MGI one of the largest proprietary first-party data platforms.

-First-party data enable better targeting as well as greater transparency in reporting and monitoring of advertising campaigns and also reduce vulnerability to fraud.
+First-party data enables better targeting as well as greater transparency in reporting and monitoring of advertising campaigns.
+It also reduces vulnerability from fraud.
 It also makes MGI’s Advertising Software Platform less reliant on third-party data, which are increasingly regulated.
 Overall, its own content creates a strong competitive advantage for MGI’s Advertising Software Platform.